What Happens If HOA Documents Reveal a Problem? A Buyer's Options

 Option 5: Walk Away

-Every state has different rules about when and how buyers can cancel, but if you're still within your HOA document review period or inspection contingency, walking away is almost always an option.
+Every state has different rules about when and how buyers can cancel.
+But if you're still within your HOA document review period or inspection contingency, walking away is almost always an option.

 Option 6: Buy With Eyes Open